top of page

 The Results

 Even though the proposal wasn’t selected, it was a valuable learning experience.
 The process felt like working on a real client project.
-From research to shaping the strategy and designing the solution.
-It pushed me to turn raw market insights into a compelling vision.
+From consumer interviews to competitive research, digital strategy and a clickable prototype, I gained a much deeper understanding of Chinese consumers and the importance of cultural relevance when entering any market.

 bottom of page